edyrenkova/FermiStabilizers/README.md

 ## Contact

-For questions or feedback, please contact [your email or other contact information].
+For questions or feedback, please contact edyrenkova@berkeley.edu.